ka2m/mixcut/README.md

  2. Save it under any name.
  3. Run: `./mixcut -a Artist -m Album\ Name -i album-file.mp3 -t timeline-file`
- 4. ffmpeg and mp3info do its magic.
+ 4. ffmpeg do its magic.
  5. Profit.